tpaau/chilen/README.md

 <h1 align="center">Chilen</h1>

-<div align="center">Fully offline, blazingly fast music player for your library.
-Built from the
-ground-up in Rust with native support for Linux, macOS and Windows.[^1]</div>
+Fully offline, blazingly fast music player for your library.
+Built from the ground-up in Rust with native support for Linux, macOS and Windows.[^1]

 ![A screenshot of Chilen](https://github.com/tpaau/chilen/blob/main/showcase/chilen-screenshot.jpg)